How to Organize Your Home (One Simple Rule for Everything

 • Magnetic Knife Strip.
 Use a magnetic knife strip on the wall near your food prep.

 • Favorite Appliances on Countertops.
 If you use something every day, keep it on the countertop for easy access.
+Even if it’s ugly.
+But it has to be truly every day.

-This means your giant walk-in pantry around the corner is not a practical place to store ingredients you use all the time.
-But don’t worry, it’s still handy!
 Think of it as your mini grocery store.
 Keep canisters of flour, sugar, etc easily accessible.
 Refill them from bigger containers you keep in your pantry.
 It’s also a great place for very infrequently used items like holiday cookie cutters and cake pans.

-Living Room: Creating a Cozy and Organized Space
+Living Room: Cozy and Organized

-The living room should be a haven of relaxation, not a hotspot for clutter.
-Here, the point of use storage method shines.
 Start by looking around.
 What do you do most in this space?
 Watch TV?
 Read?
 Play games?
 Your answers should guide your organization.
+Be honest!

 If you love books, it makes sense to have bookshelves within arm’s reach of your favorite reading spot.
 If the living room is where everyone gathers to play games, store these near the sofa or the TV console.